 Another common symptom of sleep apnea is morning headaches.
 When you stop breathing, two things occur: the carbon dioxide levels in your blood go up, and the oxygen levels in your blood go down.
-Higher levels of carbon dioxide in the bloodstream causes the blood vessels to dilate.
+Higher levels of carbon dioxide in the bloodstream cause the blood vessels to dilate.
 When the blood vessels that are in the head and brain dilate it causes vascular headaches.

-These headaches usually go away within a half hour of being awake as regular breathing returns the balance of carbon dioxide and oxygen levels to normal.
+These headaches usually go away within a half-hour of being awake as regular breathing returns the balance of carbon dioxide and oxygen levels to normal.
 However, if you're breathing properly throughout the night, you won't have to experience headaches caused by sleep apnea anymore.